LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Abstract

 \section{Abstract}

-Accurate sound source localization (SSL) requires consistent multichannel data for reliable degree of arrival (DoA) estimation.
-However, intermittently powered batteryless systems often suffer from incomplete sensor data due to the stochastic nature of energy harvesting.
-Existing methods struggle with missing channels, leading to significant performance degradation.
-In this paper, we propose \textit{LOCUS}, a novel deep learning-based system designed to recover corrupted features for SSL in batteryless systems. \textit{LOCUS} addresses missing data by leveraging information entropy estimation and conditional interpolation, combining three modules: (1) Information-Weighted Focus (InFo), which identifies and quantifies corrupted data elements, (2) Latent Feature Synthesizer (LaFS), which synthesizes missing features, and (3) Guided Replacement (GRep), which intelligently replaces missing elements while preserving valid data.
-We demonstrate significant performance improvements using two datasets: DCASE and LargeSet, where \textit{LOCUS} achieves up to 36.91\% lower DoA error compared to existing methods.
-Real-world evaluations across three environments with intermittent power sources show a 25.87-59.46\% improvement in performance when channels are stochastically missing.
-Additionally, we release a 50-hour multichannel dataset to support further research in SSL.
+Accurate sound source localization (SSL), such as direction-of-arrival (DoA) estimation, relies on consistent multichannel data.
+However, batteryless systems often suffer from missing data due to the stochastic nature of energy harvesting, degrading localization performance.
+We propose \Sys, a deep learning framework that recovers corrupted features in such settings. \Sys integrates three modules: (1) Information-Weighted Focus (InFo) to identify corrupted regions, (2) Latent Feature Synthesizer (LaFS) to reconstruct missing features, and (3) Guided Replacement (GRep) to restore data without altering valid inputs. \Sys significantly improves DoA accuracy under missing-channel conditions, achieving up to 36.91\% error reduction on DCASE and LargeSet, and 25.87–59.46\% gains in real-world deployments.
+We release a 50-hour multichannel dataset to support future research on localization under energy constraints.
+Our code and data are available at: \url{{https://bashlab.github.io/locus_project/}}